magento/devdocs/guides/v2.2/ext-best-practices/tutorials/data-upgrade-script.md

 ## Step 2: Check that the module exists
 {:#step-2}

-Any module can disable or replace another module in Magento.
+Any module can replace another module in Magento.
-If your extension stores data in the tables of another module, make sure the application has enabled that module before executing the upgrade logic.
+If your extension stores data in the tables of another module, make sure the application uses the module before executing the upgrade logic.

 Use the `\Magento\Framework\Module\Manager` class to check the status of the module your extension depends on.

+Add this dependency in the constructor of your upgrade script class.

 {% collapsible Show code %}
 {% highlight php startinline=true %}